theKidOfArcrania/theKidOfArcrania/README.md

 ## `get Awards >>= putStrLn`

 I actively play on perfect blue.
 You can refer to [this](https://ctftime.org/team/53802) page for more information.
+We are currently 1st place on CTFTime (as of July 2020) globally!
 Here is a list of notable victories under this team:

  * ASIS 2020 Quals: 1st🏆place
  * 0CTF/TCTF 2020 Quals: 3rd place